abhaytsrnd/CCE_DA_2020/README.md

+Clone or download 'master' to your local system

 step1: install pandas and dash using command -> pip install requirements.txt

 step2: open python/anaconda shell and cd to required directory.
 Both the py files should be in this directory.